earthboundkid/Watsuji-and-Aesthetics/17 Conclusion.md

 Third, I was not able to explore the issue of truth in aesthetics in as great a depth as I would have liked.
 I described aesthetic normativity in chapter four, but I had to table a discussion of the relationship between trust and truth.
 For Watsuji, the spirit of truthfulness (*magokoro* [まごころ][ja]) is arguably a more basic concept that “truth” itself.
 Truth about matters of natural fact stems from attitude of trustworthiness towards other.
 This being so, what are the implications for aesthetic truth?
 What does it mean to comport myself in trustworthy manner within the normativity of my aesthetic community?
 Does a genius have to be a liar in a certain sense in order to shatter the old paradigm of trust and forge a new one?
 How do we correct the truth of a culture that has lost its trustworthiness?

-Four, as was stated several times in chapter five, I have not been able to present a complete theory of art here, though I have indicated the centrality of context to art and the important roles of the artist, work, and audience.
+Fourth, as was stated several times in chapter five, I have not been able to present a complete theory of art here, though I have indicated the centrality of context to art and the important roles of the artist, work, and audience.
 A complete theory of art would likely require a greater grounding in the global history of the arts than I am capable of providing.
 Nevertheless, this might be a fruitful area for future scholars to explore.

 Finally, my discussion of genius hinted at the importance of religion and nationalism to aesthetics, but these topics deserve a greater degree of deconstruction in order to untangle their intertwined roots.
 It cannot be a coincidence that contemporary art museums are an important locus of the national cult.
 What would France be without the Louvre and how could Britain return the Elgin Marbles without completely repudiating its former empire?
 These questions are important not only from a theoretical perspective but also from the very hard-nosed perspective of political philosophy.